 For information about timetables, fares, booking, or the vehicle pass system, contact Rathlin Island Ferry Limited.

-To travel the distance between Strangford and Portaferry by road is around 75 kilometres and takes about an hour-and-a-half by car.
+To travel the distance between Strangford and Portaferry by road is around 46 miles and takes about an hour-and-a-half by car.
 By contrast, the ferry route is about 0.6 nautical miles with a typical crossing time of about eight minutes.

 The ferry runs for about 16 hours each day, 364 days per year.